1979 Pacific typhoon season: Super Typhoon Vera (Yayang)

 Vera began as a tropical disturbance in the near equatorial trough on October 27.
 The disturbance rapidly intensified into a tropical storm and was named Vera on November 2.
 Vera continued to intensify and reached typhoon strength on November 3.
 The storm rapidly intensified, reaching its peak intensity as a super typhoon with 160 mph winds on November 4.
 Reconnaissance aircraft indicated that Vera maintained its peak strength for 24 hours before weakening as it approached Catanduanes Island.
 The next day, Vera weakened to a category 4 storm with 130 mph winds.
 The Philippines began restricting low-level inflow as Vera continued northwestward toward northern Luzon.
 Vera made landfall north of Tarigtig Point with winds of 105 mph on the 6th.
 Shortly after making landfall, an enhanced low-level northeasterly flow over the Taiwan Strait coupled with strong upper-level southwesterlies over the Philippines resulted in the storm's weakening.
 After moving into the South China Sea, the strong northeast monsoon flow accelerated Vera southwestward and Vera dissipated at 12:00 UTC November 7.
+In the Philippines, six people were killed and damaged totaled to ₱4.5 million (US$610,000).